exogmi/gossip/doc/basic_architecture.md

 7. ProtocolParser receives raw input from ClientSessions and converts it into structured commands.

-8. CommandHandler processes parsed commands, interacting with other components as needed.
+8. ProtocolHandler processes parsed commands, interacting with other components as needed.

 9. StateManager provides a unified interface for accessing and modifying server state.